eleglac/estate-game/README.md

 Crusader Kings II (liege levies, general gamified knowledge of medieval nobility)

 Caverna (resource management aspect, land tiles, wooden bits and bobs)

-Carcassonne (haven't ever played it but I suspect there's lots of parallels)

 Settlers of Catan (make sure a game is fun and not a chore)